ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 Deleting the Caveonix RiskForesight service also deletes the initial Caveonix RiskForesight license that was originally associated with the service.
 However, you need to manually delete any other unwanted licenses from the **Caveonix RiskForesight licenses** table on the **Resources** page in the VMware Solutions console.

 To delete the Caveonix RiskForesight service, you must do so in the {{site.data.keyword.vmwaresolutions_full}} console.
-For more information, see [Deleting services from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).
+For more information, see [Deleting services from {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).
 {: important}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Licenses** from the left navigation pane.